-I founded Classic Pinballs website about 10 years ago, to share my hobby with other enthusiasts and collectors.
+Classic Pinballs website was founded some 10 years ago, to share my hobby with other enthusiasts and collectors.

-My interest in pinball machines began in my youth, when I played many of the now classic machines when they were new.
+My interest in pinball machines began when I played many of these now vintage machines when they were in amusement arcades and cafes.
 For example, I can remember playing a brand spanking-new Gottlieb Spin a Card, at the Ambassador Lanes Bowling alley, Belmont Hill, in sunny Lewisham, S.E London.
-The machines suppliers had just unpacked and set the game up and left me a few credits on it.
-That machine is still one of my favourite machines today and I am fortunate to own a quite nice example of it.
+The machines suppliers had just unpacked and set the game up and left me a few credits on it so that I could be the first to play it!
+That machine is still a favourite today and I am fortunate to own a nice example of it.

-My first experience though of a ‘pinball’ machine was in fact was a Bingo machine, a Bally ‘Cypress gardens’!
-They look very similar at first glance to a pinball machine but are very different animals.
-Coming home from school on the 36-b Route-master bus could drop me off by a cafe adjacent to the Lewisham Odeon cinema and wide-eyed I saw men playing it and gambling for money on it!
+My first experience though of a ‘pinball’ machine was in fact was a Bingo machine, a Bally ‘Cypress gardens’ They look very similar at first glance to a pinball machine but are very different animals.
+Coming home from school on the 36b Route-master bus would drop me off by a cafe adjacent to the Lewisham Odeon cinema and wide-eyed, I watched men playing and gambling for money on it!

-I can remember hearing it making that odd clicking noise as games were being won, plus the heady small of cigarettes [ and worse!], cooking smells and steam inside the place.
-And of course, seeing men exchanging cash for the credits being won on the machine.
-No wonder some countries banned these as they were deemed gambling devices, whereas Pinball machines have plenty of notices on them to say that they are for amusement only!
+I can remember hearing it making that odd clicking noise as games were being won, plus the heady small of cigarettes, cooking smells and steam inside the cafe.
+And of course, seeing men exchanging cash for the credits being won on the machine, wow, no wonder some countries banned these as they were deemed gambling devices, whereas Pinball machines have plenty of notices on them to say that they are ‘For amusement only’

-Lastly, lunch hour visits to the local chippie close to my school – Sedgehill, in Catford, with my mates allowed us to play it’s very own Gottlieb Buckaroo!
-We would place our sixpences on top of the glass to reserve a game and if money was tight, we pooled our money and played it using a flipper each.
+Lastly, lunch hour visits to the local chippie close to my school with my mates, allowed us to play it’s Gottlieb Buckaroo!
+We would place our sixpences on top of the glass to reserve a game and if dinner money was tight, we pooled our money and played it using a flipper each.
 Naturally, that often lead to quite a few disputes on who should have flipped the ball at key times to hit a particular number on the roto-target, etc. Great fun, great times.
-My family are under strict instructions that should the need arise to sell off all my machines should I need to go into a care home, they must keep both Buckaroo and Apollo at all costs for the grandchildren!
+I might not have learnt much at that school but I did at least learn the appeal of a pinball machine.

 And that is what this hobby is all about, the simple fun and enjoyment that these machines can offer.
 It seems that more and more people are turning away from their play stations and other electric games and having their very own pinball machine set up in a spare room or games-room at home.
 Great fun for all the family, at anytime of the year, like Christmas for instance.
 Now the kids can challenge Granddad and Grandma on a machine that they could well have played in their youth and see who is the best 21st century pinball wizard in the family!
-Try doing that on a Play station!
+You wont get that much fun from a Playstation!

-Over the last 25 odd years I have built up an extensive collection of machines of about 40 machines, and am now selling some off so as to downsize and keep the rest of my collection manageable, so you might see one of interest to you in the ‘for sale’ section.
-All my machines are in good condition; I rejected buying or swapping games that were simply too worn out to be of any real use so all that I might offer for sale now wont be bad machines!
+Over the last 30 odd years I have built up an extensive collection of machines of about 40 machines, and am now selling some off so as to downsize so you might see one of interest to you in the ‘For sale’ section.
+Please take a look and get in touch if you see something of interest.

-Unfortunately, many EM machines lived their revenue earning lives on sea-side piers and amusement halls, often in salt-laden, hot daytime and freezing cold overnight air temperatures and then only usually going onto a worse life in a damp shed after being bought privately from an operator.
+Many machines lived their revenue earning lives in sea-side piers and amusement halls, often in salt-laden, hot daytime and freezing cold overnight air temperatures and then only usually going onto a worse life in a damp shed or garage after being bought privately from an operator.
 [Remember that machines were then being made in huge quantities in those days, perhaps 2 models or more in just a month so the supply was great!]

-Fortunately for us, because these were ‘over engineered’ with materials that would be hugely expensive to use nowadays, there are many survivors.
+Fortunately for us, because these were ‘over engineered’ with materials that would be hugely expensive to use nowadays, so many have survived.
 And better still, specialist parts companies around the globe are now able to supply superb quality reproduction parts, often made from original tooling, so the future is bright for a machine that can sometimes be 50 or 60 odd years old.
 I purchase all my spare parts from such companies so that all my machines can both look, and play, at their very best.

 And if I don’t have one listed, get in touch anyway and I’ll ask around other collectors that I know to see if they might be able to help you find your perfect machine.

-BUT, bear in mind that if you treat your machine like an old classic car, i.e you cherish it, you clean and polish it, and more importantly, that you use it frequently, it will keep it nice and supple to give your many hours of fun.
+But, just bear in mind that if you treat your machine like an old classic car, that you cherish it, you clean and polish it, and more importantly, that you use it frequently, it will keep it nice and supple to give you many hours of fun and enjoyment.